PrairieLearn/PrairieLearn/rfcs/0000-shareable-courses.md

 Deprecated questions could render a warning in instructor views of the question, on a question's row in an assessment overview, or in other useful locations across PrairieLearn.

 # Unresolved questions and concerns

-## Feature name

-With the existence of assessment sets, "set" might become too much of an overloaded term if used for this feature.
-A name like "question collections" may be more appropriate.

 ## Shareable course IDs

 Shareable course IDs are how questions from shareable courses are referenced in assessments.
 Ideally, these IDs should have the following properties: